MicrochipTech/PIC32CXBZ2_WBZ45x_ZIGBEE_MULTISENSOR_TEMPHUM13_CLICK/README.md

 }
 ```

-**Step 12** - Clean and build the project.
+**Step 14** - Clean and build the project.
 To run the project, select "Make and program device" button.

 ### Getting started with Combined Interface application in WBZ451 Curiosity board

+- Combined interface application folder will be available in this [link](https://github.com/Microchip-MPLAB-Harmony/wireless_apps_pic32cxbz2_wbz45/tree/master/apps/zigbee/combinedInterface).
-- Follow the steps provided under [program the precompiled hex file](https://github.com/MicrochipTech/PIC32CXBZ2_WBZ45x_ZIGBEE_MULTISENSOR_TEMPHUM13_CLICK#program-the-precompiled-hex-file-using-mplab-x-ipe) section to program the board.
+- Follow the steps provided in the above mentioned link to program the board.
 - To create the MCC project from scratch follow steps provided in this [link](https://github.com/MicrochipTech/PIC32CXBZ2_WBZ45x_ZIGBEE_MULTISENSOR_TEMPHUM13_CLICK/tree/main/Zigbee_Combined_Interface/firmware#creating-combined-interface-application-from-scratch-in-wbz451).

 ## 6. Board Programming<a name="step6">

 ### Program the precompiled hex file using MPLAB X IPE

-The application hex files can be found by navigating to the following paths:
+The application hex file can be found by navigating to the following path:
-- "PIC32CXBZ2_WBZ45x_ZIGBEE_MULTISENSOR_TEMPHUM13_CLICK\Zigbee_Combined_Interface.X.production.hex"
 - "PIC32CXBZ2_WBZ45x_ZIGBEE_MULTISENSOR_TEMPHUM13_CLICK\Zigbee_Temperature_humidity_Sensor.X.production.hex"

 Follow the steps provided in the link to [program the precompiled hex file](https://microchipdeveloper.com/ipe:programming-device) using MPLABX IPE to program the pre-compiled hex image.

 ### Build and program the application using MPLAB X IDE

-The application folders can be found by navigating to the following paths:
+The application folder can be found by navigating to the following path:
-- "PIC32CXBZ2_WBZ45x_ZIGBEE_MULTISENSOR_TEMPHUM13_CLICK\Zigbee_Combined_Interface"
 - "PIC32CXBZ2_WBZ45x_ZIGBEE_MULTISENSOR_TEMPHUM13_CLICK\Zigbee_Multisensor_temphum"

 Follow the steps provided in the link to [Build and program the application](https://github.com/Microchip-MPLAB-Harmony/wireless_apps_pic32cxbz2_wbz45/tree/master/apps/ble/advanced_applications/ble_sensor#build-and-program-the-application-guid-3d55fb8a-5995-439d-bcd6-deae7e8e78ad-section).